 This Agreement shall remain in effect indefinitely until:

-Terminated by the written agreement of Member and all other MCCC members;
+Terminated by the written agreement of Member and all other MnCCC Members;

-Suspended or superseded by a subsequent agreement between all MCCC members, adopted and approved at a duly called meeting or otherwise as provided by the Bylaws;
+Suspended or superseded by a subsequent agreement between all MnCCC Members, adopted and approved at a duly called meeting or otherwise as provided by the Bylaws;

-Dissolution of MCCC by affirmative vote of a majority of its members;
+Dissolution of MnCCC by affirmative vote of a majority of its members;

 Otherwise terminated by operation of law;

-In the event that the MCCC is terminated as specified in subsections (A)-(D) above, and subject to the provisions of Article XII below relating to potential future use of software products then in use by MCCC, any property or other assets acquired by the Board shall be distributed to Member and the then-current other members in a manner commensurate with their contributions, or otherwise as determined by the Board.
-However, sufficient reserves shall be retained and maintained consistent with the MCCC’s obligations and known or foreseeable risks, under this Agreement, the Bylaws, and applicable laws or regulations.
+In the event that MnCCC is terminated as specified in subsections (A)-(D) above, and subject to the provisions of Article XII below relating to potential future use of software products then in use by MnCCC, any property or other assets acquired by the Board shall be distributed to Member and the then-current other Members in a manner commensurate with their contributions, or otherwise as determined by the Board.
+However, sufficient reserves shall be retained and maintained consistent with MnCCC’s obligations and known or foreseeable risks, under this Agreement, the Bylaws, and applicable laws or regulations.

 Article XI